Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Asymptotic average inter-event time

 \section{Asymptotic average inter-event time}

 In this section, we analyze the asymptotic average inter-event time as a function of the angle of the initial state of the system~\eqref{eq:system} under the event-triggering rule~\eqref{eq:general_tr_rule}.
-First, we study ergodicity of the ``angle'' map and then, with the help of ergodic theory, we provide a sufficient condition for the asymptotic average inter-event time to be a constant for all non-zero initial conditions of the system state.
-Later, with the help of rotation theory, we analyze the asymptotic behavior of the inter-event times, such as convergence or non-convergence to a periodic orbit, for a special case where the ``angle''map is an orientation preserving homeomorphism.
+First, we study ergodicity of the \emph{angle map} and then, with the help of ergodic theory, we provide a sufficient condition for the asymptotic average inter-event time to be a constant for all non-zero initial conditions of the system state.
+Later, with the help of rotation theory, we analyze the asymptotic behavior of the inter-event times, such as convergence or non-convergence to a periodic orbit, for a special case where the \emph{angle map} is an orientation preserving homeomorphism.
+Note that, in this section, we do not provide any fundamentally new results.
+Rather, we invoke the existing results in ergodic theory and rotation theory to provide a mathematical explanation for different kinds of asymptotic behavior of the inter-event times.
 We make the following assumption in this section of the paper.

 \begin{enumerate}[resume,label=\textbf{(A\arabic*)},align=left] \item The inter-event time function $\tau_s(.)$, defined as in~\eqref{eq:IET_theta}, is continuous. \end{enumerate}